Computational relative entropy: Complexity-limited entanglement theory

 \end{theorem} \begin{proof} The first inequality is immediate from the fact that $\mathrm{LOCC}(\calH_n \otimes \calK_n;G) \subseteq \mathrm{PPT}(\calH_n \otimes \calK_n;G)$, as every $\mathrm{LOCC}$ operation is already $\mathrm{PPT}$.
 The second inequality is an immediate consequence of the single-shot result of \cref{proposition:computational_ppt_distillable_entanglement_single_shot_converse}, which we apply with $\kappa = 1$.
 We further obtain an upper bound by restricting to operators $G$ that are i.i.d.\ tensor powers and use the fact that the gate overhead $\poly(\log d_n) \leq n^q$ for some $q \in \bbN$ and sufficiently large $n$ by assumption,

 The first equality is the definition of the computational PPT-distillable entanglement.
 The first inequality applies \cref{proposition:computational_ppt_distillable_entanglement_single_shot_converse} with $\kappa = 1$ and restricts the minimization to i.i.d.\ operators.
 The second inequality uses \cref{lemma:limit_of_inverse_polynomials_is_negligible} to show that the $\log 2$ factor becomes negligible and bounds the gate overhead $\poly(\log d_n)) \leq n^q$ which holds by assumption for some $q \in \bbN$ and sufficiently large $n$.
-The last equality follows from the definition of the computational relative entropy and the fact that there exists a sufficiently large $\ell$ to absorb the overhead $n^q$ in the limit. \end{proof}
+The last equality follows from the definition of the computational relative entropy and the fact that there exists a sufficiently large $\ell$ to absorb the overhead $n^q$ in the limit.
+The minimum above exists for every $n$ as the set we optimize over is compact but could depend on the number of gates, hence we obtain the infimum in the sense of \cref{sec:limits_of_polynomial_resources}. \end{proof}

-The above theorem finally allows us to derive a computational analogue of the classical Rains bound on the distillable entanglement~\cite{rains2001semidefinite} by restricting the optimization over hermitian operators $P_n^{A_n B_n}$ to quantum states. \begin{corollary}[Computational Rains bound] Consider a bipartite state $\rho_n^{A_n B_n} \in \calH_n \otimes \calK_n$ such that $\log d_n \coloneqq \min\{ \log \dim(\calH_n), \log \dim(\calK_n)\} \leq O(\poly(n))$.
+The above theorem finally allows us to derive a computational analogue of the classical Rains bound on the distillable entanglement~\cite{rains2001semidefinite} by restricting the optimization over Hermitian operators $P_n^{A_n B_n}$ to quantum states. \begin{corollary}[Computational Rains bound] Consider a bipartite state $\rho_n^{A_n B_n} \in \calH_n \otimes \calK_n$ such that $\log d_n \coloneqq \min\{ \log \dim(\calH_n), \log \dim(\calK_n)\} \leq O(\poly(n))$.
 We define the \emph{computational Rains bound} as

 Then,